 Take for example the opening to this show.
-They start with the Chevy fall then go into Elliott Gould opening the show with a cover of the song Anything Goes, which 40 years ago was a 40-year-old song which listening to the lyrics for the first time is mainly a song where an old person is griping about the new generations and how they have everything all mixed up and don't care because Anything Goes.
+They started with the Chevy fall, then went into Elliott Gould’s opening the show with a cover of the song, Anything Goes.
+40 years ago this was a 40-year-old song which listening to the lyrics for the first time is mainly a song where an old person is griping about the new generations and how they have everything all mixed up and don't care because Anything Goes.

 It's so weird to now hear them gripe about Millennials.
 Luckily I'm a Gen Xer that's just been left alone to fend for myself.
 I don't think my generation will ever get to run the show.

 Speaking of shows, here's what else happened in this episode as I give you...

 - The show started in a wax museum with Chevy Chase, flashing and sexually harassing the mannequins until the Gilda Radner mannequin fights back and smacks him off the stage.

 - Elliott Gould opens the show by singing Anything Goes as mention above.

 - This was followed by a repeat of the fake commercial to learn the career of answering phones for career training hotlines.

 - Next, was a sketch about a poker game between Dan Aykroyd who was playing a wealthy southerner and Chevy Chase who played a European with a crazy language with Gould as his interpreter and the two take advantage of Aykroyd's southern charm and rob him blind.